 You can take amino acids even if you don't work out.
 BCAA capsules or powder supplements don't just help you build muscle; they also help prevent muscle mass loss due to chronic diseases.

 No, amino acids don't make you gain weight.
 When combined with a tough workout routine, they will help build up more muscle mass, and the resulting weight gain would be from the added muscles, not fat.

 Which Amino Acid Supplement Should You Choose?

-Out of all the products that we researched and tested in the past six months, the one that made it to the top of our list of best amino acid supplements is Transparent Labs BCAA.
+Out of all the products that I researched and tested in the past six months, the one that made it to the top of my list of best amino acid supplements is Transparent Labs BCAA.